niqumu/Aulavik/STYLE.md

 Where it makes sense to do so, it is strongly preferred that includes are ordered alphabetically within their category.

+If a file is solely an implementation of a header, that header should be the first #include.

 ```c
 #include <math.h> /* atan(), asin(), INFINITY */
 #include <stdint.h> /* uint16_t */